SAP-samples/ibp-data-intelligence-forecasting-prophet/README.md

 3. The README.md file (this file):
 Please edit this file as it is the primary description file for your project.
 You can find some placeholder titles for sections below.

-# [Title]
-Forecasting in SAP Integrated Business Planning with an external algorithm based on Prophet
+# Forecasting in SAP Integrated Business Planning with an external algorithm based on Prophet

 <!--- Register repository https://api.reuse.software/register, then add REUSE badge:
 [![REUSE status](https://api.reuse.software/badge/github.com/SAP-samples/REPO-NAME)](https://api.reuse.software/info/github.com/SAP-samples/REPO-NAME)